 “We are a company that generates tens of millions of pounds a year producing waste," says Evans.
 "We make the labels that encourage you to pick up a product on a supermarket shelf and put in your trolley and take it home, you take it out the thing that we produce and you'll throw the thing that we produce away.
 And that's the sum total of our value to the consumer.

 As such Evans said the organisation was constantly looking for ways to reduce costs which they do not want to pass on to big-name customers, which means Sun Branding has to innovate.

 Shadow IT can aid innovation in the company but also bring risks.
 Evans can stop staff from installing software, but can't manage their every action, such as writing information in personal emails or on post-it notes.

 Monitoring the traffic helps him see that the right data is being sent out and that people are doing what they should be.
 He gives staff the latitude to experiment so he can identify any errors they make in the course of their trails and ensure that data can be backed up atomically so that individual mistakes don't have disastrous consequences.

 The increased requirements for data stewardship that GDPR will enforce is more of a business than an IT issue, but knowing what he has and where it is helps Evans understand what he needs to protect.

 He uses predictive models to estimate which people will need which files and the locations where data will be required, and who will need to have access to certain files.

 This can save time and resources in a number of ways, such as speeding up the transfer of large data to India.
-An inaccurate prediction may expose a need for fine-tuning, but it could also identify than an individual is carrying out a task incorrectly.
+An inaccurate prediction may expose a need for fine-tuning, but it could also identify that an individual is carrying out a task incorrectly.

-As part of his PhD He is also currently investigating using synthetic biometrics to see if someone is typing and using a mouse in an unusual and unsuspicious pattern.
+As part of his PhD, he is also currently investigating using synthetic biometrics to see if someone is typing and using a mouse in an unusual and unsuspicious pattern.
 Managing a small IT team at an SME clearly is no barrier to innovation and Evans has embraced safe experimentation to improve cyber security.